quxiaofeng/PolyU_beamer_theme/README.md

 \usepackage[
     compress,
     %minimal,
-    nonav,
+    %nonav,
     red,
     %gold,
+    %blue,
     numbers,
     %nologo,
     %polyu,
+    %comp,
+    %forty,
 ]
 {beamerthemeHongKong}
 ~~~~~~

 + "compress" option is recommended.
 It provides a short header and information about slides structure.
-+ "minimal" option provides a simpliest framework.
++ "minimal" option provides a simplest framework.
 + "nonav" can suppress the navigating buttons on lower right-hand corner.
 + "red" option is the default and the only implemented color option.
 + "gold" option is not ready.
 It is inspired by the 75th anniversary ceremony.
-But I can not find relevent color standard.
+The link to the guidelines are found but dead.
+I am trying to get the access.
++ "blue" option is ready.
+It is inspired by the Computing Department 45th anniversary logo.
-+ "numbers" option is the pagenumber on the bottom left-hand corner.
++ "numbers" option is the page number on the bottom left-hand corner.
 + "nologo" option enables the solo usage of color theme without PolyU logos on title page and headers.
 + "polyu" option is default option and it enables whether it exist or not.
++ "comp" option is to include the computing logo in the title page and the head banner.
++ "forty" option is to use the 40 anniversary logo in the title page and the head banner.

 ## Template

-+ CTex suite was the design target, and CJK is used for the Chinese support.
++ CTeX suite was the design target, and CJK is used for the Chinese support.
-+ Now it will change to be compiled with texlive 2012.
++ Now it will change to be compiled with texlive 2012 or above.

 ## About the design